Compatible Microgreen Seeds for Reusable Grow Mediums: Complete Guide

 When selecting seeds for your reusable grow medium setup, consider starting with the varieties that work exceptionally well.
 Once you've mastered the basics of watering and harvesting with reliable seeds, you can experiment with more challenging varieties.

-For larger seeds like sunflower or melon, the 1.7mm large-holed silicone medium provides extra space for root development while preventing smaller seeds from falling through.
+For larger seeds like sunflower, peas, or melon, the 1.7mm large-hole silicone medium provides extra space for root development while preventing smaller seeds from falling through.

 Tips for Success

-Start with compatible seeds – Choose from our recommended list when you're learning the watering techniques required for reusable grow mediums.
+Start with compatible seeds.
+Choose from our recommended list when you're learning the watering techniques required for reusable grow mediums.
+Broccoli and radish are the most forgiving for first-timers.

-Master your watering – The key difference between growing on soil versus reusable mediums is water management.
+Master your watering.
+The key difference between growing on soil versus reusable mediums is water management.
 Reusable mediums don't retain moisture the same way, so you'll need to develop a feel for proper hydration levels.
+We bottom-water with Ocean Solution 2-0-3 at 0.5 oz per gallon, pH balanced to 5.5 to 6.0, since reusable mediums are inert and contain no nutrients.

-Keep your medium clean – Proper cleaning and sanitization between grows extends the life of your reusable medium and prevents pathogen buildup.
+Keep your medium clean.
+Proper cleaning and sanitization between grows extends the life of your reusable medium and prevents pathogen buildup.
+See our cleaning and sanitizing guide for the full process.
+Always use our Microgreen Medium Scraper to remove root debris before washing.

 Final Thoughts